michuW93/microsoft_azure_fundamentals/ai-900/microsoft_azure-AI-900.md

 The unsupervised machine learning approach starts with a dataset without known label values.
 One type of unsupervised machine learning task is clustering.
 * **Clustering**: used to determine labels by grouping similar information into label groups; like grouping measurements from birds into species.

-Machine learning is a technique that uses mathematics and statistics to create a model that can predict unknown values.

 Machine learning process:
 * Prepare data: Identify the features (values which we know from past) and label(value which we want to predict) in a dataset.
 Pre-process, or clean and transform, the data as needed.
 * Train model: Split the data into two groups, a training and a validation set.
 Train a machine learning model using the training data set.
 Test the machine learning model for performance using the validation data set.